van001/lesscode/readme.md

 I will define clear composition strategy to combines functions from similar or different categories.

 > I will define composition function as '$'.
-It will be of arbitraray arity, so we won't  use currying.
+It will be of arbitrary arity, so we won't  use currying.
 Also since it's a one of kind, we will not say $A, but simple $.

 #### Structure preserving functions
 By default all the functions that preserve the structure are composable within that category.